Turul: Origin

 In the legend of Emese, recorded in the Gesta Hungarorum and the Chronicon Pictum, the turul is mentioned as occurring in a dream of Emese, when she was already pregnant.

 In older literature, this was interpreted as "impregnation", but the text is clear.
-The Turul's role is one of a protector spirit, that protects the little baby Álmos, from harm.
+The Turul's role is one of a protector spirit that protects the infant Álmos from harm.
 This is a very similar motif to the role of the Simurgh in the Iranian epic Shahnameh.
-In a second dream by the leader of the Hungarian tribes, in which eagles (the emblem of the Pechenegs, enemies of the Hungarians) attacked their horses and the Turul came and saved them.The image of the Turul and its role is similar to that of the Norse Vedfolnir, which like it perched on the tree of life.
+In a second dream by the leader of the Hungarian tribes, in which eagles (the emblem of the Pechenegs, enemies of the Hungarians) attacked their horses and the Turul came and saved them.
+The image of the Turul and its role is similar to that of the Norse Vedfolnir, which like it perched on the tree of life.
 The Huns reportedly also used the image of the eagle, which for them symbolized the leader.
 The image of a bird of prey was extremely popular in Saka-Scythian culture.
 More broadly, this image was common among the nomads of Central Asia.
 Rather than belonging to a specific ethnic group, it was widespread across the steppe, and the union of a falcon and a woman is "firmly located in a shamanic religio-mythical universe."
 A prominent example among similar legends is that of the Mongols, contained in The Secret History of the Mongols, where Genghis Khan's mother-in-law dreams that an eagle holding the sun and the moon in its claws lands on her hand, in anticipation of the birth of the Mongolian royal dynasty.
 In some parts of Kazakhstan and Kyrgyzstan, Kazakhs and Kyrgyz carry falcons inside the yurt during childbirth, because their eyes are said to stave off demons that attack pregnant women during childbirth.
 Macdonald calls it a "practical use" of the falcons' association with fertility.

 A pair of silver disk with Turul motive was found in Rakamaz, Hungary from a 10th century Hungarian cemetery.
 The most beautiful ornament of noble Hungarian women was a pair of decorative disks hanging from the end of the hair braid.